Olive Branch, Mississippi: 2020 census

+2010 census

+As of the 2010 census, there were 33,484 people.
+The racial makeup of the city was 70.2% White, 23.8% African American, 0.5% Native American, 1.6% Asian, and Hispanic or Latino people were 4.2% of the population.
+The median income for a household in the city was $69,030, and the median income for a family was $76,270.

 Economy

 Many locally owned, small businesses have been operating in Olive Branch for several decades.
 Examples are Old Style Barbecue and Olive Branch Printing.
 Several regional businesses, such as BancorpSouth and Holiday Inn, are also located in the area.
 In 2003, Memphis lost its only permanent indoor ice rink with the closure of the troubled Mall of Memphis.
 A new rink opened in Olive Branch in August 2011.

 Arts and culture

 Olive Branch Old Towne features a historic trail, shops, festivals, music events, and a mural project funded by a grant.
 Olive Branch Arts Council launched Arts in the Alley and mural projects to boost local tourism and businesses.